EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 * 'Time Requested': The runtime requested for the job.
 * 'Session ID': An auto-generated value which is used as the name of the job-specific job context directory.
 * App-specific information, which includes values from the app form:
-    * 'Connection timeout': when the app's job starts running, the app will then wait for RStudio Server to become available within the container.
+    * 'Connection timeout (s)': when the app's job starts running, the app will then wait for RStudio Server to become available.
 If this does not occur within this app-specific period, then the app's job will cancel itself.
-    * 'Cores'
+    * 'CPUs/cores': The value you selected on the app form.
-    * 'Memory in GiB'
+    * 'Memory (GiB)' The value you selected on the app form.

 When the job starts, the Job status on the job card will update to 'Starting' and 'Time Requested' will switch to 'Time Remaining', the time your job has left to run before it is cancelled by the job scheduler.